 Saurabh Van Vihar is one of the iconic places to visit in Palampur.
-The nature park got its name for dedicating honor to the martyr Saurabh Kalia who lost his life in the Kargil war.
+The nature park got its name for dedicating the honour to the martyr Saurabh Kalia who lost his life in the Kargil war.
 Overlooking the dhauladhar mountain range, the park is located slightly out of the town.
 Apart from the Palampur tea gardens, the Saurabh Van Vihar is an absolute must-do.

 There are numerous things to do in the park, from heart-pumping adventure activities to enjoying the calm river stream.
-The river stream is a hit with families where the kids can savor the cool water of the stream or zip-lining.
+The river stream is a hit with families where the kids can savour the cool water of the stream or zip-lining.
 Ziplining is also available for adults.

-Majority of the park was destroyed in the floods in the rains of 2018, but things are returning to normalcy slowly.
+The majority of the park was destroyed in the floods in the rains of 2018, but things are returning to normalcy slowly.

 Tashi Jong Monastery

-Located 15 kilometers east of Palampur, the Tashi Jong Monastery was established around the 1960s.
+Located 15 kilometres east of Palampur, the Tashi Jong Monastery was established around the 1960s.
 The monastery was set up in the Tashi Jong by the 8th Khamtrul Rinpoche for the preservation of the Tibetian community in exile.
 Tashi Jong is literally translated as ‘auspicious valley’.

-The monastery is a fine blend of woodwork, colorful paintings, and gilding.
+The monastery is a fine blend of woodwork, colourful paintings, and gilding.
 Located on a hilltop, the monastery offers astonishing views of the valley and the Tibetian village.
 Cars can go up to the monastery but the drive is delicate with steep roads.
 The monastery is never too crowded so you can offer your prayers in silence here.

 What I loved most about the village is that it is smoke-free, when literally very few villages in Himachal Pradesh are smoke-free.

 One of the most prominent places to visit in Palampur is the momentous Baijnath Temple.
-Located in Baijnath district of Kangra, the temple is devoted to Lord Shiva.
+Located in the Baijnath district of Kangra, the temple is devoted to Lord Shiva.
 Built during the early 12th century, Baijnath Temple has Nagara architecture constructed with light brown stone.

 Paragliding in Bir Billing

 Thinking of paragliding for your next vacation?
 You can combine adventure sports on your trip to Palampur.
-The team here organizes paragliding of utmost standards and even held the world cup of Paragliding in 2015.
+The team here organizes paragliding of the utmost standards and even held the world cup of Paragliding in 2015.

 I’d recommend booking your session in advance as they are usually completely booked in the peak seasons.
 I tried to book when I reached there, but there were no spots available.
-Also, keep in mind the weather, in the rains and extreme cloud cover, the session will be canceled.
+Also, keep in mind the weather, in the rains and extreme cloud cover, the session will be cancelled.